flipdot-faded/shit/README.md

 longer panels.
 Especially crossing over to an other lane in a single short panel is very hard, therefore longer panels are available.

-*Attention*: The connectors in the middle lane have a different grid and require sometimes long panels.
+*Attention*: The connectors in the middle lane have a different grid and crossing into the middle in a short panel is not recommended for level designers.

 3 tubelanes -> 49 combinations: